Consistent

 Scoring

-If you don’t yet have a scorecard for the role — and most teams don’t, because you don’t have performance data on day one — that’s the normal starting point, not a failure.
-Yardstick’s AI scorecard generator is built for exactly this cold start: it drafts a first-pass sales scorecard you can react to.
-The draft won’t be perfect — it’s meant to be wrong in places and easy to fix — but reacting to a real draft is far faster than staring at a blank page.
+If you don’t yet have a scorecard for the role, and most teams don’t because there’s no performance data on day one, that’s the normal starting point rather than a failure.
+Yardstick’s AI scorecard generator is built for exactly this cold start: it drafts a first-pass sales scorecard (competencies, skills, outcomes, and the anchored scale) that you react to instead of composing from nothing.
+The draft won’t be perfect.
+It is meant to be wrong in places and easy to fix, and reacting to a real draft is far faster than staring at a blank page.
 Generate a first-draft sales scorecard and start editing instead of starting from zero.

 The decision